girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Audios/Movie Ticket Pricing/README.md

 - The system shall send an order confirmation to the user through email.

+## Implementations
+- Decide the public you are aiming at.

+- Mention the type of customer you are aiming.

+- Collect historical data from on different price points offered in the past as well as the demand for these points.

+-nBuild a model to predict the different parameters.

+- Use an optimization algorithm to discover the optimal price and product features, to maximize the probability of purchasing.
+This method can also be used for creating product bundles and discounts.

 ## ADVANTAGES:
 * The biggest advantage of online ticket booking is that it is very convenient to book tickets online as one can book tickets from the comfort of home.